ladenberger/bmotion-prob-frontend/README.md

 ## Build

-Run the following command for building the standalone version of BMotion Studio for ProB, where xxx is the target platform:
+Run the following command for building BMotion Studio for ProB, where xxx is the target platform:

 ```
 gradle clean standalone_xxx